flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

     - Manually set brightness of the flyPad
 - Auto Brightness:
     - Sets the brightness of the flyPad automatically based on the time of day.
+- Colored Metar:
+    - Enable or disable the colored raw METAR on the flyPad Dashboard.

 ## Throttle Configuration